Did you know that incorporating the schema markup for SEO gives your organization an opportunity to boost search visibility?

 What’s more, those companies also achieve higher organic click-through rates, particularly if they display star ratings and reviews in their listings.

 From a customer experience point of view, it makes sense.
-After all, rich snippets make search listings stand out, while ratings and reviews provide social proof customers can use to select the search result they want to research further.
+After all, rich snippets make search listings stand out, while ratings and reviews provide social proof that customers can use to select the search result they want to research further.

 Finally, schema also impacts your SEM strategies to provide more relevance to a search query and increase the quality score.